 If your financial position is solid, NEVER go the FHA route, you will ALWAYS be better off with a 3% down Conventional loan.

-I have been doing VA loans since 1996 and I know what it takes to help our distinguished veterans get a home.
+I have been doing VA loans since 1993 and I know what it takes to help our deserving and distinguished veterans get a home or improve their payment with a refinance.
 I have restored eligibility for many veterans when others have failed.
 I truly understand how to package and get a VA loan approved.
 I am very successful in getting my veterans offers accepted by the sellers!

 Fixed vs Adjustable Loans

 I am going to start this section by saying, I am NOT a fan of adjustable loans in a Low Rate environment, they generally do not make sense when rates are so low.

 One of the first choices a homebuyer will need to make is whether you want a fixed-rate or an adjustable-rate mortgage loan.
 The bulk of loans will fit into one of these two categories, however, there is a third option that is a “hybrid” the two.